krisgoks/markdowns/codebuilder/codebuilderintro.md

 ### Downloading the code lists as files

-To download the codes as files, make sure you have shortlisted the codes you are interested in and that these are populated in the second table, and then you can download the codes as csv files by providing a filename and clicking on the download button.
+To download the codes as files, make sure you have shortlisted the codes you are interested in and that these are populated in the second table, and then you can download the codes as .csv files by providing a filename and clicking on the download button.
 You can also download existing code lists from the library.

 ### Saving the code lists